shockch4rge/Shockch4rge/README.md

 - [**flow**] (Laravel, React) - A workflow management tool on the web.

 ## What I'm working on 🛠️
-- [**discord-triton**] (TypeScript, Discord) - A Discord bot framework in TypeScript that aims to provide good DX and to be as robust as possible.
+- [**discord-hyperion**] (TypeScript, Discord) - A Discord bot framework in TypeScript that aims to provide good DX and to be as robust as possible.

 [**java-android-bitjam**]: https://github.com/Shockch4rge/java-android-BitJam